My research is in Applied Mathematics, in particular, centered around nonlinear Partial Differential Equations (PDEs). My current research involves

 -

 with Irena Lasiecka and Roberto Triggiani.
-Submitted.
+Journal of Optimization Theory and Applications.
+Accepted.

 Abstract